Payments to the Court

 Insufficient Funds Payment

-Insufficient funds received by the court may result in a warrant being issued for your arrest and additional fees and fines.
-The issuance of a check or draft without sufficient funds, or with the intent to defraud, is a misdemeanor punishable by imprisonment or could constitute a felony.
+Insufficient funds received by the court may result in additional fees and fines.
+The issuance of a business check without sufficient funds, or with the intent to defraud, is a misdemeanor punishable by imprisonment or could constitute a felony.